VB-groupoids and representation theory of Lie groupoids

 \begin{ex} To illustrate the notion of quasi-action, we give an example where $G = S^2 \times S^2 \arrows S^2$ is the pair groupoid and $E = TS^2$.
 Given $(y,x) \in S^2 \times S^2$, we define a map $\Delta_{(y,x)}: T_x S^2 \to T_y S^2$ as follows.
 Equip $S^2$ with the standard spherical metric, where the distance between two antipodal points is $\pi$.
 If $x$ and $y$ are antipodal, then $\Delta_{(y,x)}$ is the zero map.
-Otherwise, $\Delta_{(y,x)}$ is given by parallel transport along the shortest geodesic from $x$ to $y$, together with scalar multiplication by a factor of $1 - \frac{1}{\pi}d(x,y)$, where $d$ is the distance function.
+Otherwise, $\Delta_{(y,x)}$ is given by parallel transport along the shortest geodesic from $x$ to $y$, together with scalar multiplication by a factor of $(1 + \cos(d(x,y)))/2$, where $d$ is the distance function.
 The scaling factor ensures that the map $\Delta: (y,x) \mapsto \Delta_{(y,x)}$ is smooth at antipodal pairs.
 The quasi-action $\Delta$ is unital but not flat.

 We use this example to emphasize some points about quasi-actions: \begin{itemize} \item The definition of quasi-action allows for the possibility of $\Delta_g$ being degenerate, as is the case for antipodal pairs in the above example.
-This point is crucial, since if we required every $\Delta_g$ to be nondegenerate (equivalently, if we required the image of $\Delta$ to be in the frame groupoid), then there would be no examples in the case where $G = S^2 \times S^2$ and $E = TS^2$, since such an example would imply the existence of a trivialization of $TS^2$. \item The above example illustrates the general fact (which we will see in Example \ref{ex:trivial}) that unital quasi-actions always exist for arbitrary $G$ and $E$.
-On the other hand, unital quasi-actions in general (and this example in particular) are not canonical.
+This point is crucial, since if we required every $\Delta_g$ to be nondegenerate (equivalently, if we required the image of $\Delta$ to be in the frame groupoid), then there would be no examples in the case where $G = S^2 \times S^2$ and $E = TS^2$, since such an example would imply the existence of a trivialization of $TS^2$. \item This example illustrates the general fact (which we will see in Example \ref{ex:trivial}) that unital quasi-actions always exist for arbitrary $G$ and $E$, although they are not canonical.
 For example, we can obtain other unital quasi-actions of $S^2 \times S^2$ on $TS^2$ by replacing the above scaling factor by any smooth function $f(y,x)$ on $S^2 \times S^2$ that equals $1$ when $y=x$ and $0$ when $x$ and $y$ are antipodal, such as a bump function supported on a neighborhood of the diagonal submanifold $\{(x,x)\}$. \end{itemize} \end{ex}